Michael1388/HTML_CSS_projects/README.md

 [Market Garden | Resort B & B](https://github.com/Michael1388/HTML_CSS_projects/blob/main/COURSEWORK/BOOTSTRAP/Basic_HTML_Website/PROJECT/index.html)

+This project is a page designed using basic HTML and CSS to render a nice basic website with a contact form.

 [Movie Theater Site](https://github.com/Michael1388/HTML_CSS_projects/blob/main/COURSEWORK/BOOTSTRAP/Bootstrap4_project/academy_cinemas.html)

+This page was styled using Bootstrap and contains many bootstrap components including a navbar, jumbotron, form, cards, dropdowns and more.

 If you want to see the conclusion of this specific course, below is a highlight of what the course enabled me to complete, my "Final Project".